Tag Archives: Film Alley

 Q: Where and when will the classes be held?

 A: Responding to this need in our community, Parabolic Media has made arrangements with Film Alley on Wolf Ranch Parkway in Georgetown to use the theater as a suitable classroom.
-This enables us to examine films in their most natural and powerful state.
-Unlike a movie you merely watch for entertainment, we include a discussion—a careful examination and reflection after the screening that will help us all understand the shared experience.
+This approach enables participants to examine films in their most natural and powerful state.
+Unlike a movie you merely watch for entertainment, we include a discussion – a careful examination and reflection after the screening that will help us all interpret the shared experience.

-The Fall 2025 classes are scheduled for the first Sundays in September, October, November, and December starting at 5:30 p.m. and ending sometime around 8:30 p.m. (depending on the length of the film).
+The spring 2026 classes are scheduled for Sunday evenings, Feb.
+1, March 1, April 12 (the week after Easter), and May 3, starting at 5:30 p.m. and ending sometime around 8:30 p.m., depending on the length of the film.

 Q: What movies will you examine?